gilts/wsee/README.md

 - Supports for Internal Storage for `Termux` users.
 - Supports for `ZGrab` tool dedicated in more `Local Websocket` discovery.
 - Supports for HTTP2 Protocol Upgrade indicated as `h2c`.
+- New `Rotate` Mode feature; Now you can rotate `proxy` and `hostname` individually.
+This is useful if the target only accept specific proxy or ssl masking.
 - New Enhancement each Updates

 # How it works